temporalio/documentation/docs/java-distributed-cron.md

 ## Retrieve last successful result

 Sometimes it is useful to obtain the progress of previous successful runs.
-This is supported by two new APIs in the Java SDK:
+This is supported by one new APIs in the Java SDK:
-`HasLastCompletionResult` and `GetLastCompletionResult`.
+`GetLastCompletionResult`.
+The method returns null if there is no previous completion.
 Below is an example of how to use this in Java:

 ```java